Eunsong/SpinDynamicsSimulator/README.md

     out.cnf

-System information file, out.info, contains the simulation parameters and lattice sites that have been used in the simulation.
-Trajectory file, out.trj, contains simply spin configurations at specified time steps.
-Configuration file, out.cnf, is a final configuration(spin deviations for linear simulation), but is not much of use for a linear simulation.
+The system information file, out.info, contains the simulation parameters and lattice sites that have been used in the simulation.
+The trajectory file, out.trj, contains simply spin configurations at specified time steps.
+The configuration file, out.cnf, is a final configuration(spin deviations for linear simulation), but is not much of use for a linear simulation.
 So we can simply delete it.